akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 It doesn't ask for configuration files or necessary parameters, it simply works.
 I think this is a philosophy worth following when designing new tools.

-What frameworks you use to test your application?
+What frameworks you use to test your code?

 Are you stuck in the middle of a migration?
 Let me know in the comments or find me on <a href="https://twitter.com/akoskm">Twitter</a>.